Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 ### Slowly changing things
 Whoever runs the show is going to need convincing that the team is capable of operating by itself.
-The best way to prove *that* is by doing.
+The best way to prove **that** is by doing.
 For example:
 * Get invited to the closed door meetings and bring what you learn back to your team.
-* Ask for more information on deadlines and help via proactive communication on status.
+* Question deadlines and help via proactive communication on status.
 * Bring in others *not on your team* to make sure information isn't siloed.

 In the end more autonomy requires more work.
 Unless you want to be the new foreman, your team will have to rely on